chienyioma/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 11 Convert base 2 to base 10
 # Task 12 Print all combinations of two characters
 # Task 13 Prints a float number
+# Task 14 Base 10 to hexadecimal conversion